LitFM: A Retrieval Augmented Structure-aware Foundation Model For Citation Graphs: Methodology

 \item \textbf{Generate citation sentences.} We ask the LLM to generate the citation sentences that describe the relationship between the target paper and each cited paper, which are essential for a comprehensive literature review.

-\item \textbf{Group citation sentences.} The cited papers may include several topics.
-We ask the LLM to group these citation sentences based on their topics and relevance to the target paper, allowing similar papers to be discussed together.
+\item \textbf{Group citation sentences as paragraphs.} Given the cited papers and citation sentences for each topic, we ask the LLM to group citation sentences for each topic as a paragraph, allowing similar papers to be discussed together coherently.

-\item \textbf{Organize as a related work section.} Finally, we ask the LLM to organize each group of citation sentences into coherent paragraphs and then combine these paragraphs as the related work section of the target paper. \end{itemize}
+\item \textbf{Combine as a related work section.} Finally, we ask the LLM to combine these paragraphs as a related work section, where the citations should be preserved. \end{itemize}

+\xhdr{Controllability of \method} Users may have specific preferences for generated related work, such as the number of citations or key discussion topics, depending on their needs.
+This calls for controllability in related work generation to tailor outputs to individual requirements.
+However, existing methods either generate related work in a single step \cite{shi2023towards} or rely on retrieved papers without personalized refinement \cite{chen2022target}, offering limited user control.

+In contrast, \method offers a more flexible way to improve controllability in related work generation.
+It assigns specific discussion topics before retrieval, allowing the topic-generation prompt to be customized with precise instructions.
+For example, for a paper on an LLM-based biology analysis approach, the instruction "Give me $M$ most relevant topics in biology analysis" ensures that retrieved citations focus on biology rather than other LLM applications, effectively steering the discussion in the related work section.

+Second, the hyperparameter $M$ effectively controls both the number of paragraphs and the diversity of the related work section.
+Since the proposed COT strategy organizes papers by topic, a larger $M$ results in more paragraphs, with each addressing a distinct topic, leading to a broader and more diverse discussion.
+Finally, the number of cited papers is determined by the `Recommend cited papers' step, which selects the top $L$ most relevant papers from retrieved candidate papers.
+Therefore, the hyperparameter $L$ controls how many papers should be included, which not only refines the cited papers but also provides controllability.

 \xhdr{Complexity Analysis} Compared with vanilla LLMs, the additional time complexity of \method stems from the graph retriever.
 First, to generate the neighbor-aware candidate embeddings, we perform message passing, which has a complexity of $O(|\mathcal{N}(i)|d)$, where $|\mathcal{N}(i)|$ indicates the number of neighbor nodes for any node $i\in\mathcal{G}$.
 Then, during inference, the graph retriever encodes the prompt $\boldsymbol{x}$ using a BERT model, which has a time complexity of $O(|x|^2d)$, where $d$ is the embedding dimension and $|\cdot|$ indicates the token length.
 Finally, the similarity calculation has a time complexity of $O(d_1)$, where $d_1$ represents the hidden dimension.